-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of East Japan Railway Company and subsidiaries as of March 31, 2006 and 2005, and the consolidated results of their operations and their cash flows for each of the three years in the period ended March 31, 2006, in conformity with accounting principles generally accepted in Japan.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of East Japan Railway Company and consolidated subsidiaries as of March 31, 2007 and 2006, and the consolidated results of their operations and their cash flows for each of the three years in the period ended March 31, 2007, in conformity with accounting principles generally accepted in Japan.

 Without qualifying our opinion, we draw attention to the following.
-As discussed in Note 2 to the consolidated financial statements, effective April 1, 2004, East Japan Railway Company and subsidiaries prospectively adopted the new Japanese accounting standards for impairment of fixed assets.
+As discussed in Note 2(15) to the consolidated financial statements, effective April 1, 2004, East Japan Railway Company and subsidiaries prospectively adopted the new Japanese accounting standards for impairment of fixed assets.

-The U.S. dollar amounts in the accompanying consolidated financial statements with respect to the year ended March 31, 2006 are presented solely for convenience.
-Our audit also included the translation of yen amounts into U.S. dollar amounts and, in our opinion, such translation has been made on the basis described in Note 2 to the consolidated financial statements.
+The U.S. dollar amounts in the accompanying consolidated financial statements with respect to the year ended March 31, 2007 are presented solely for convenience.
+Our audit also included the translation of yen amounts into U.S. dollar amounts and, in our opinion, such translation has been made on the basis described in Note 2(1) to the consolidated financial statements.

-KPMG AZSA & Co.
+KPMG AZSABLO.

-Tokyo, Japan June 23, 2006
+Tokyo, Japan June 22, 2007